 - Express yourself in as many ways as possible – There’s simply no reason to avoid being true to your own thoughts and feelings.
 Regardless of what your friends or family would feel, it will only make you feel better knowing that what you expressed was congruent.
 I can’t remember how many times I avoided saying what I really wanted to say only to feel worse for not saying it at a later date.

 - Become a nomad. – One of the worst things you can ever do is to tie yourself down.
-We are taught by society to buy a house, get married and raise kids when we really have a choice whether to stay in one spot and follow a conventional script or to live in other ways.
-Some of the wealthiest people i’ve ever met were all the ones that were never in one spot for any given period of time.
-They travelled from place to place and developed an abundant source of knowledge by simply going out and experiencing the world at first hand.
+We are taught by society to buy a house, get married, and raise kids when we really have a choice whether to stay in one spot and follow a conventional script or to live in other ways.
+Some of the wealthiest people I’ve ever met were all the ones that were never in one spot for any given period of time.
+They traveled from place to place and developed an abundant source of knowledge by simply going out and experiencing the world firsthand.

 - Live a minimalist lifestyle – Through living modestly for the last 5 years, I learned to appreciate not having anything in my life which in turn got me to understand my own value.
 We’re easily seduced into believing that we’re a sum of what we own when the truth is, it is all down to us.
 We are a result of everything we do and have in our lives, and the best way to really embrace this is to learn to appreciate life with little resources.

-- Do something that scares you every day. - The only way you can ever grow is to do something challenging every day.
-This is something I go into detail in my You 2.0 course.
+- Do something that scares you every day. – The only way you can ever grow is to do something challenging every day.
 Whatever it is you do in your life, find ways to challenge yourself and to push your boundaries.
 The worst thing you can ever do is to feel comfortable.

 - Stay in touch with your sexuality. – As taboo as society likes to make it, we are by nature sexual creatures.
 We’re designed to connect and create new offspring, which stands to reason that being sexual without shame is the healthiest thing you can ever do.
 Don’t be afraid to express this side of yourself because it’s what we’re designed to do.

-- Become versatile. - It’s quite common for people to give other people labels like ‘Dave the Doctor’ or ‘Julie the Hair Stylist’ and can’t imagine to see them do other things.
+- Become versatile. – It’s quite common for people to give other people labels like ‘Dave the Doctor’ or ‘Julie the Hair Stylist’ and can’t imagine seeing them do other things.
 Learn to become flexible with your skills by doing a range of things that are unrelated to one another.
-Suddenly you’ll not longer fit a particular mould or a label but will merely be a sum of ‘who you really are’.
+Suddenly you’ll no longer fit a particular mold or a label but will merely be a sum of ‘who you really are.

 - Learn other cultures and languages. – One of the best ways to learn is to actually go travel and to see the world for yourself.
-The things I learned was that while every culture was different, it was also pretty much the same. our fundamental nature and overall behaviour as a species is hardly ever different and is the same with every country you visit.
+The thing I learned was that while every culture was different, it was also pretty much the same. our fundamental nature and overall behavior as a species is hardly ever different and is the same with every country you visit.

-- Develop a close relationship with family. – The older and more mature i’ve become, the more i’ve begun to value my family since i’ve realised that as many friends I make or as many things I experience, there is no one else who will ever provide you with complete safety and security as much as your family.
-It is unconditional and non negotiable.
-You realise as you grow older that the friends who you thought would be with you forever begin to disappear as they move on to form their own lives.
-But the only people who will always be there for you is your family.
+- Develop a close relationship with the family. – The older and more mature I’ve become, the more I’ve begun to value my family since I’ve realized that as many friends I make or as many things I experience, there is no one else who will ever provide you with complete safety and security as much as your family.
+It is unconditional and non-negotiable.
+You realize as you grow older that the friends who you thought would be with you forever begin to disappear as they move on to form their own lives.
+But the only people who will always be there for you are your family.
 Learn to embrace them and to spend as much time with them as possible as they will not be around forever.

 - Love more often. – Above all else, love as much as you can.
 It takes great strength to stay vulnerable and will open yourself to hurt from others.
 But there really is no other way to truly experience the power of love and is good for your soul and general health.
 Learn to give it unconditionally and to above all, feel good about it.